GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

       --skip-tests=false: Whether to skip the tests after building --tail=true: Stream logs from deployed objects
-      --toot=false: Emit a terminal beep after the deploy is complete --trigger='polling': How are changes detected? (polling, manual or notify) -w, --watch-image=[]: Choose which artifacts to watch.
+      --toot=false: Emit a terminal beep after the deploy is complete --trigger='notify': How are changes detected? (polling, manual or notify) -w, --watch-image=[]: Choose which artifacts to watch.
 Artifacts with image names that contain the expression will be watched only.
 Default is to watch sources for all artifacts
   -i, --watch-poll-interval=1000: Interval (in ms) between two checks for file changes